Bladder Cystitis Imaging

 Gangrenous cystitis

-Gangrenous cystitis is a rare condition that arises when the bladder epithelium is necrotic and ulcerated; there forms a pseudomembranous cast of the bladder wall, which may detach itself.
-The causes include virulent bladder infections, particularly in cases involving immunocompromise; arterial ischemia; trauma; pressure necrosis from prolonged labor; chronic overdistention of the bladder; and the use of intravesical corrosive agents.
+Gangrenous cystitis is a rare condition that arises when the bladder epithelium is necrotic and ulcerated; a pseudomembranous cast of the bladder wall forms and may detach itself.
+The causes of gangrenous cystitis include virulent bladder infections, particularly in cases involving immunocompromise; arterial ischemia; trauma; pressure necrosis from prolonged labor; chronic overdistention of the bladder; and the use of intravesical corrosive agents.
 The necrosis may sometimes involve the bladder wall, leading to perforation.

 No specific radiologic findings have been identified.
 The correct diagnosis requires a high index of clinical suspicion in light of the patient's history.
 Similarly, no symptoms or clinical findings typify gangrenous cystitis; this limitation hampers diagnosis and may worsen the prognosis.

-Braganca and associates described a case of a diabetic man who was hospitalized with poor general condition, dehydration, and diffuse abdominal pain.[11]
-The diagnosis was made on the basis of pelvic CT findings.
+Braganca and associates described a case of a diabetic man who was hospitalized with poor general condition, dehydration, and diffuse abdominal pain in whom the diagnosis of gangrenous cystitis was made on the basis of pelvic CT scan findings.
 Medical treatment must be intensive, and it should begin as soon as possible.
-Outcomes may be favorable, as in the case reported by Braganca et al.
+Outcomes may be favorable, as in the case reported by Braganca et al. [20]

 Foreign-body cystitis